|Date of Birth||8 October 1970 , Boston, Massachusetts, USA|

 Damon also made a number of memorable TV appearances on Will & Grace (1998), Entourage (2004), and 30 Rock (2006), which earned him an Emmy nomination for Best Guest Actor.

 Damon has been outspoken with his political views and humanitarian work.
 He co-founded the H20 Africa Foundation, the Not On Our Watch Project, and supports the ONE Campaign, which helps to fight AIDS and poverty in Third World countries.

 Matt is married to Luciana Barroso.
 They have four daughters: Alexia, Isabella, Gia, and Stella.

-The 5'10" star is of English, Finnish and Scottish ancestry.
+The 5'10" star is of English, Scottish, Finnish, and Swedish ancestry.
 While his parents were still together, their family lived in Newton, before eventually settling for a divorce, where Damon and his brother moved with his mother to Cambridge.
 He grew up in a stable community back in Massachusetts.
 Matt also grew up near actor Ben Affleck, when he was younger.

 Arriving in Hollywood, Matt managed to get his first break with a part in the romantic comedy, Mystic Pizza (1988).
 However, the film did not do too well and his film career failed to take off.
 Not letting failure discourage him from acting, he went for another audition, and managed to get a starring role in School Ties (1992).

 Up next for Matt was a role as a soldier who had problems with drug-addiction in the movie, Courage Under Fire (1996).
 Matt had, in fact, lost forty pounds for his role which resulted in health problems.
 The following year, he garnered accolades for Good Will Hunting (1997), a screenplay he had originally written for an English class at Harvard University.
 Good Will Hunting (1997) was nominated for 9 Academy Awards, one of which, Matt won for Best Original Screenplay along with Ben Affleck.